utah-datascience/utah-datascience.github.io/events/2023/data-science-day/index.md

 ----
 ## Participation

-We welcome all students, staff, and faculty at the University of Utah who wish to participate Utah Data Science Day 2023 to send us a note of interest on [datasci@utah.edu](mailto:datasci@utah.edu).
+We welcome all students, staff, and faculty at the University of Utah to participate Utah Data Science Day 2023.
+Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSe95Eymcg2-pd7rs92ysrm2Qw4uVRVS9mDsPiFf027Nc9IDSQ/viewform?usp=sf_link).
+If you have any questions, contact us at [datasci@utah.edu](datasci@utah.edu).

 ----
 ## Schedule